Cy

 Delyth Evans

 Delyth is a first language Welsh speaker who began her career as a news and current affairs journalist.
 She went on to work as a political speech writer and later served for three years as an Assembly Member.
 Delyth has held Chief Executive roles at two charities and works as a policy and strategy consultant.
 She also serves on the boards of Sport Wales, The Urdd and The Alacrity Foundation, an education charity that provides entrepreneurship training for young tech graduates.
+In 2025 Delyth was appointed as Chair of S4C.

 Bailjit Gill